ponylang/pony-tutorial/capabilities/reference-capabilities.md

 ## Rights are part of a capability

-If you open a file in UNIX, and get a file descriptor back, that file descriptor is a token that designates an object - but it isn't a capability.
+If you open a file in UNIX and get a file descriptor back, that file descriptor is a token that designates an object - but it isn't a capability.
 To be a capability, we need to open that file with some permission - some access right.
 For example:

 ```C
 int fd = open("/etc/passwd", O_RDWR);
 ```

-Now we have a token, and a set of rights.
+Now we have a token and a set of rights.

 In Pony, every reference has both a type and a reference capability.
 In fact, the reference capability is _part_ of its type.
 These allow you to specify which of your objects can be shared with other actors and allow the compiler to check that what you're doing is concurrency safe.